ibm-cloud-docs/databases-for-mongodb/howto-user-management.md

 ```
 {: pre}

-## Managing Users and Roles through the UI
+## Managing users and roles through the UI
 {: #user-management-ui}
 {: ui}